 Focus on Natives: Live Oaks and Spanish Moss

 Perhaps no image is more representative of the southern outdoors than a giant live oak dripping with Spanish moss.
-When you see one, you know immediately you’re south of the Mason-Dixon line, and you find yourself looking around for gators and stands selling “boiled p-nuts”.
-But there’s a real misconception out there that Spanish moss is bad for the trees – and I thought this post would be a good time to clear up that myth.
+But there’s a real misconception out there that Spanish moss is bad for the trees.
+I thought this post would be a good time to clear up that myth.

-Basically, Spanish moss just needs somewhere to hang out, and live oak foliage leaches an especially high amount of the nutrients it needs.
+Basically, Spanish moss just needs somewhere to hang out.
+Live oak foliage leaches an especially high amount of the nutrients it needs.
 While excessive growths of Spanish moss can be problematic for unhealthy trees in high wind situations, in most cases healthy live oaks have extensive root structures that keep them in place during storms.

 Learn how to repair and care for storm damaged trees.

 Spanish moss is great for wildlife.
 Birds use it for nesting material, and it provides shelter for creatures like bats and bugs, including a type of spider that’s been found nowhere else.
 Throughout history, humans have used it to stuff mattresses, as packing material and insulation, and even in the car seats of some of the first Fords.
 (This proved to be a problem when the red ants living in the Spanish moss made their presence known.
 They solved this problem in the future by boiling the moss first.)

 So really, y’all, there’s no reason for southern nature and wildlife lovers not to like Spanish moss just as much as the stately tree that it hangs in.